vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > _In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers._

+## Why deploy SPF, DKIM, and DMARC?
+SPF, DKIM, and DMARC are critical email authentication protocols that help prevent email spoofing, phishing attacks, and domain impersonation.
+Enabling these protocols together strengthens your domain's email authentication mechanisms, improves security, and builds trust with your recipients by ensuring that email sent from your domain is legitimate and trustworthy.

 ## SPF
 ### What is SPF
 Sender Policy Framework (SPF) is a protocol that aims to reduce spam.
 SPF can reduce email spoofing and spam by determining if the sender is authorized to send on behalf of the listed sender.